Eliminate Critical Risks in the Cloud

 • Alerting systems notify stakeholders of potential security incidents, enabling swift action.

-As you can see, each component of the cloud infrastructure plays a pivotal role in your overall security posture.
+Each component of the cloud infrastructure plays a pivotal role in your overall security posture.
 The major takeaway?
 Make sure that each element is secure and regularly monitored.

 Platform as a service (PaaS)